South Korea 5-day itinerary: an easy to follow guide

 The fastest way to travel around major cities is by KTX – Korean Express Train.
 This option is perfect for when you travel between major cities.

-However, if you only want to travel outside of Seoul, you can take the subway, or bus, or choose to rent a car.
+However, if you only want to travel outside of Seoul, you can take the subway or bus or rent a car.

-When you want to travel to Jeju Island, the best option is either to catch a flight from Seoul or take a ferry from Busan.
-For the second option, you might not have enough time if you only plan to spend 5 days in South Korea, since the ferry ride is around 4-5 hours one-way from Mokpo to Jeju, or even up to 12 hours from Busan Port.
+When traveling to Jeju Island, the best option is to catch a flight from Seoul or take a ferry from Busan.
+For the second option, you might not have enough time if you only plan to spend 5 days in South Korea since the ferry ride is around 4-5 hours one-way from Mokpo to Jeju or even up to 12 hours from Busan Port.

-In our opinion, traveling by train is the fastest and most comfortable option.
-Book your Korea Rail Pass here for when you travel around South Korea by train to more than one destination.
+We think traveling by train is the fastest and most comfortable option.
+Book your Korea Rail Pass here for trips around South Korea by train to more than one destination.

-When is the best time to plan for a South Korea itinerary?
+When is the best time to plan for a South Korean itinerary?

 While we know you can’t always plan your trip around the perfect season for visiting a country, the good thing about South Korea is that it has 4 seasons.